 In May 2016, we received written notices from the Nasdaq Stock Market ("Nasdaq") stating that we were not in compliance with the following two Nasdaq listing requirements: (1) the requirement that we have a minimum of \$2.5 million stockholders' equity (the "Stockholders' Equity Requirement") and (2) the \$1.00 minimum bid price stock price requirement (the "Minimum Bid Requirement").
 We have received an extension until November 14, 2016 from Nasdaq to regain compliance with the Stockholders' Equity Requirement.
 The extension was granted based on a plan we submitted to Nasdaq to regain compliance with the Stockholders' Equity Requirement through a combination of note conversions and accelerated principal amortizations and infusions of equity capital prior to the deadline.
 In connection with the plan submitted to Nasdaq, we entered into an amendment to the securities purchase agreement with the holders of our outstanding convertible notes to facilitate conversions and allow us to incentivize further conversions of our outstanding convertible notes into equity.
 Since entering into the amendment, we have experienced a significant increase in accelerated principal amortizations and conversions at the election of the holders.
 Through September 30, 2016, \$12.6 million of aggregate principal amount of the Notes was converted or accelerated by the holders into approximately 1.0 million shares, as adjusted, of our common stock.
-Through December 27, 2016, the remaining \$5.7 million of aggregate principal amount of our outstanding convertible notes was converted or accelerated by the holders into approximately 1.7 million shares, as adjusted, of our common stock and all of the convertible notes were fully repaid as of December 27, 2016.
-Over the term of the convertible notes 2.6 million shares, as adjusted, were issued to the holders of the convertible notes as amortization payments or conversions of principal and interest.
+Through December 27, 2016, the remaining \$5.7 million of aggregate principal amount of our outstanding convertible notes was converted or accelerated by the holders into approximately 1.7 million shares, as adjusted, of our common stock and all of the convertible notes as amortization payments or conversions of principal and interest.

 As we were not in compliance with the Stockholders' Equity Requirement on November 14, 2016, we received a notice of delisting on November 16, 2016 related to our failure to comply with the Stockholders' Equity Requirement.
 Previously, on November 9, 2016, we had received a notice of delisting related to our failure to comply with the Minimum Bid rule.
-We appealed to Nasdaq for a hearing before a Listing Qualification Panel prior to being delisted, which was held January 12, 2017.
+We have appealed to Nasdaq for a hearing before a Listing Qualification Panel prior to being delisted, which is currently scheduled for January 12, 2017.
 There can be no guarantee that we will be able to regain compliance with the Stockholders' Equity Requirement or Minimum Bid Rule prior to being delisted, or at all.
 Any failure to maintain the Nasdaq listing of our common stock could have a material adverse effect on our ability to complete this offering on the terms set forth in this prospectus and on the secondary trading of shares of our common stock.